KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 - not theology — phenomenology
 - not beliefs — lived experience
 - not doctrine — geometry
-- not truth-claim comparison — transformation comparison
+- not veracity-claim comparison — transformation comparison
 - not religious ranking — invariant-structure discovery

 The attached visual, "The Anatomy of an RVM," presents an executable phenomenology stack: